-Biological Modeling and Signal Processing
+Computation, Modeling & Signal Processing

 Credit: Peter Allen

-Biological Modeling & Signal Processing research topics include: neuroengineering to map and modify neural signaling; quantitative mechanobiology to reveal how physical forces and changes in the mechanics of cells and their environment drives cell signaling and responses; biological dynamics to describe and understand time varying biological systems; and the development of enabling methods such as quantitative image processing, machine learning and signal processing algorithms.
+Computation, Modeling & Signal Processing research topics include: neuroengineering to map and modify neural signaling; quantitative mechanobiology to reveal how physical forces and changes in the mechanics of cells and their environment drives cell signaling and responses; biological dynamics to describe and understand time varying biological systems; and the development of enabling methods such as quantitative image processing, machine learning and signal processing algorithms.

 Affiliated Researchers

-Assistant Professor of Biological Engineering and of Chemical Engineering
+Associate Professor of Chemical Engineering

 The goal of our lab is to develop novel single-cell sequencing technologies to understand how variability in the epigenome regulates gene expression heterogeneity and cell fate decisions.

-Professor
+Professor of Bioengineering

-Professor of Biological Engineering and of Chemical Engineering
+Professor of Chemical Engineering

 Genetic engineering and synthetic biology of non-model microorganisms.